-At Memorial Family Care Birthing Centers, we celebrate family-centered birth.
+At Memorial Family Care Birthing Center, we celebrate family-centered birth.
 These are the 10 principles of family-centered maternity care that we follow.

 - Labor, birth, postpartum, and newborn care are viewed as normal life events involving dynamic emotional, social, and physical change.